Mahón: The Royal Navy

 A small but important Royal Navy Dockyard was established by the British on the north side of the harbour, opposite the town, in 1715.
 It served as the Royal Navy's principal Mediterranean base for much of the 18th century, and remains in use today as a Spanish Naval station.
 Several Dockyard buildings, dating from the 1760s, can still be seen on Illa Pinto (formerly known as Saffron Island) including a Naval Storehouse with clock tower.
 There recently have been moves to establish a maritime museum here.
 The island has a distinctive octagonal shape, formed when wharves were constructed around it in the 1760s to enable several warships to be careened there all at once.

 The ruins of a former Royal Naval Hospital, founded in 1711, stand on another nearby island (Illa del Rei).
 They recently have been restored.
+Hauser & Wirth has established a gallery on the island.

 20th century

 During the Spanish Civil War, the island remained loyal to the Republic, but was captured by the Nationalists in 1939.
 During the battle to capture the islands from the republicans, Mahón was bombed by Francisco Franco's Nationalist bomber planes, with support from Benito Mussolini's Italian Fascist government.

 General Franco visited the city on 11 May 1960 to open a new thermal power station.
 The event was used by the authorities to further promote Francoist Spain.